Est. 2026 — A weekly paper for the hunt

 What a Wednesday issue looks like.

 Masthead up top.
 Headline find.
 Three sections for what's actually at the sales.
 The full classifieds list by metro.
-A Morgue artifact.
+A Tally artifact.
 One editor's note.
 Done before your coffee's cold.

 Place a Want Ad.